 Netflix Chinese shows are now available in many countries all around the world.
-You can watch these in the comfort of your home or download them onto a tablet for a long road trip or flight.
+You can watch these in the comfort of your home or download them onto a tablet for a road trip or a flight.

 Creating a language rich environment is a great way to help kids pick up a second language.
 Encouraging kids to watch shows mainly in Chinese is a great way to supplement and add to the language learning environment.

 Although not recommended as the main source of language learning, it can be a great tool when used in moderation.

 Netflix is a is a wonderful tool to do just that, especially for parents who are not comfortable reading Chinese.
 There are many websites and apps out there with even more Chinese shows for kids but the entire site is in Chinese.

 Another concern I have with these sites is the content in children’s shows that are accepted in Asia.
 Their standards tend to be different from Western ones.